New in this edition: Ten new routes, 64 added pages, updated text -- an essential purchase of a revised classic.

 Ontario's Algonquin Park is one of North America's foremost canoeing destinations.
-It's a paddler's paradise of spectacular lakes, rivers and marshes surrounded by maple hills and rocky ridges.
-The only way to explore the interior of the park is by canoe or on foot.
-Visitors are invariably rewarded with an unforgettable chorus of howling wolves and calling loons -- just 200 miles from Toronto.
+Only a day's journey from the Great Lakes and much of the Eastern Seaboard, and 200 miles from Toronto, it's a paddler's paradise of spectacular lakes, rivers and marshes surrounded by maple hills and rocky ridges.
+The only way to explore the interior of the park is by canoe or on foot, where you will be rewarded with a chorus of wolves howling and the echoing call of loons.
+You may also see more of the abundant wildlife that call it home: moose, white-tailed deer, beaver, black bears, and more than 300 bird and 30 reptile species.

 - Route difficulty